Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-parts.md

 ---
-title: Support to reuse Report Part in different reports
+title: Learn how to use Report Part in Bold Report Designer
-description: This section describes on how to create and publish the report part and reuse it in other paginated reports
+description: This section describes on how to create, publish and reuse Report Part in multiple reports
-keywords: report parts, web designer,
+keywords: report parts, reportdesigner, bold reports, ssrs report parts, paginated reports, reusing report components, creating report templates, report widgets, ejReportDesigner
 ---

 # Report Parts

-We have provided support for reusing saved report items in other paginated reports through the `Report Part` feature.
-With this functionality, individual report elements such as tables, charts, maps, and indicators can be saved and reused as the same parts in different reports.
+Report Part helps users to create and publish report item templates that user may want to reuse across multiple reports.
+With this functionality, Report items such as tables, charts, maps, indicators, and other report items can be published and reused as report parts in different reports.

 To demonstrate the usage of the Report Part feature, we created a new table called `Product_Details_Table` to display the product details.
 ![Product detail table](/static/assets/on-premise/images/report-designer/report-parts/product-details-table.png)

 Consider this scenario, we need to use the Product Details table in various reports.
 However, creating this table for each report is a tedious process.
-To address this case, we are publishing the Product Details table as a report part and reusing it in other different reports.
+To address this case, we are publishing the Product Details table as a report part and reusing it in multiple reports.

 ## Publishing the Product Details Table as a Report Part